limanniel/CronusGL/README.md

 # CronusGL_Assignment

-Assignment for FOGGS module Semester 2, Year 1 of University.
+Core Profile OpenGL application made for "Fundamentals of Game and Graphical Development" module for a first year of my degree

 [DEPENDENCIES]
 * FreeGlut